 - If UE does not support simultaneousRxDataSSB-DiffNumerology, UE is required to measure one of but not both SSB for RLM and CSI-RS.
 Longer measurement period for SSB based RLM is expected, and no requirements are defined.

-Editor notes: the requiremnts in this clasue is assumed that UE does not support [antenna arrays] in FR1.
-FFS the requirements for UE supporting [antenna arrays] in FR1.

 8.1D.3 Requirements for CSI-RS based radio link monitoring